rgburke/wed/README.md

 ## Current State and Future Development

-wed is currently at version 0.1 which coincides with it being made public.
+Wed is currently at version 0.1 which coincides with it being made public.
 Overall the basic elements of a text editor have been implemented and wed can be used for general editing tasks.
 It is not ready for use in production or on data which isn't backed up or retrievable.